AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 * `Dynamic` - A percentage of the total issuance as staked funds that can change between periods.
 It includes a minimum percentage that the threshold cannot fall below.
 This type is used for _higher_ tiers.
 * `Fixed` - A constant percentage of the total issuance as staked funds, which does not change between periods.
 Used for the _lowest_ tier, and defines a static value.

 These percentages are calculated based on a total issuance of **8.4 billion ASTR** tokens when dApp Staking V3 was launched.
 As the total issuance changes (e.g. burn events), the dynamic thresholds will adjust accordingly, ensuring a fair and adaptive staking environment.
-However, the fixed threshold for the *lowest* tier remains constant.

 For example, suppose the total issuance is **8.4 billion** ASTR tokens.
 For **Tier 1**, the dynamic threshold percentage is set at **3.57%** (*approximately 299,880,000 ASTR*), with a minimum required percentage of **2.38%** (*approximately 199,920,000 ASTR*).
 If the total issuance decreases due to a burn event, the threshold adjusts accordingly.
 For example, if the total issuance drops to **8.0 billion** ASTR, the **Tier 1** threshold adjusts to: